The Bank of Finland

 Monetary policy and research

 The primary objective of the Eurosystem’s monetary policy is price stability throughout the euro area, which means maintaining a moderate rise in consumer prices.
-The aim is to keep the inflation rate close to, but below 2% over the medium term.
 To achieve this objective, the Bank of Finland participates in the Eurosystem’s monetary policy preparation, decision-making and communication, and is responsible for the implementation of monetary policy in Finland.
 A broad research base provides a solid foundation for this work.

 Decisions are taken centrally by the Governing Council of the European Central Bank (ECB), of which the Bank of Finland’s Governor is a member.
 Each member has one vote in the Governing Council.
 With monetary policy decisions, the Governing Council influences the interest rate level in the euro area and, at the same time, in Finland.
 This is done by steering money market rates and the amount of liquidity in the banking system via, for example, changes in the key policy rate and securities purchases and sales.
 Monetary policy decisions are implemented on a decentralised basis by the national central banks.